CovariantJoe/Singular-PDE-solver/README.md

 For testing, "Example.json" contains the exact solution to this problem with: F(r) = 1-2/r, P(r) = 80*r**2, L=1
 Finally, "Example.mw" is a Maple worksheet explaining how to find initial conditions and export the exact solution so that it is read by the solver.

-## Limitations
-- Scipy.solve_ivp becomes inaccurate for large L ( >= 4)
-- Strange inconsistency when doing the linear combination of 2 independent Frobenius solutions.
-Sometimes you need to take the complex conjugate of the Frobenius solutions and sometimes you don't.
-THE CODE HANDLES THIS EMPIRICALLY ACCORDING TO TESTS WITH KNOWN SOLUTIONS, MAY CAUSE INACCURATE SOLUTIONS.